Environmental Management A priority for people and our business

 This urgency is heightened by current environmental threats, including those caused by our industry.
 We are keenly aware that the environmental impacts of the apparel industry are significant, including water impacts, waste, pollution and greenhouse gas (GHG) emissions.

 In addition to needing access to natural resources to remain viable in the future, we need to help ensure that the people who make our clothes have access to clean water to sustain their health and well-being.
 We focus on these issues individually, and we also consider the connections across environmental challenges.
 For instance, climate change and water issues are closely linked, as scientists have documented that climate change affects water supplies in a number of ways.
-It has reduced the world’s freshwater, for example, and the warming of the planet’s atmosphere is leading to unpredictable shifts in annual runoff and precipitation, as well as melting glaciers, more intense storms and impacts to agricultural crops and other vegetation.
+It has reduced the world’s freshwater, for example, and the warming of the planet’s atmosphere is leading to unpredictable shifts in annual runoff and precipitation, as well as melting glaciers, more intense storms and impacts to agricultural crops such as cotton, and other vegetation.

 We believe that the health of our environment depends on bolder action across all segments of society, from governments to companies to environmental organizations to consumers.
 If we can achieve our goals, we’ll make a much more meaningful difference.
 And if other companies set bigger reduction targets as well, the collective impact could be very tangible.
 The need for people everywhere to work together to create a healthy environment is not up for debate, nor is it optional—for any of us.
 We feel an urgency to act to protect the resources that we all share and depend on to create a better future.